 Integrated flexibility and quality for right-first-time production

-By providing flexible automation systems that are easy to integrate and set up, including powerful PAT tools to integrate process data with advanced modelling, and proven systems for electronic batch recording, Siemens can help companies achieve a deeper process understanding while increasing production flexibility - and help you win the race for smarter biomanufacturing.
+Siemens is providing flexible automation systems that are easy to configure, powerful PAT tools that enable process data integration and advanced modelling, as well as proven systems for electronic batch recording.
+Siemens is therefore helping companies to achieve a deeper process understanding while increasing production flexibility – and help win the race for smarter biomanufacturing.